K-Sato1995/gatsbyBlog/content/posts/My-Journey-of-Go-⑤-(Maps,-Ranges)/index.md

 language: english
 cover: ./cover.png
 generate-card: false
 tags:
   - Go
   - Tutorial
-description: A map is an unordered collection of key-value pairs, where each key is unique.
+description: "A map is an unordered collection of key-value pairs, where each key is unique.
 Maps in Go are sometimes called hashes or dictionaries in other programming languages.
 You can initialize a map using the built-in make() function.
 The make() function returns a map of the given type, initialized and ready for use.
 Keys and corresponding values  can be added to a map like the code below.
+"
 ---
 # Maps
  A `map` is an unordered collection of key-value pairs, where each key is unique. `Maps` in Go are called `hashes` or `dictionaries` in other programming languages.